Chrisloufa/Chrisloufa/README.md

 # Chrisloufa - Full Stack Software Developer
 Welcome to my Github profile!
-I'm Chrisloufa, a Full Stack Software Developer based in [Location].
+I'm Chrisloufa, a Full Stack Software Developer based in London.
 This is where I showcase my coding projects and contributions to the developer community.
 Below, you'll find a summary of everything I've learned from my Code Institute Diploma in Full Stack Software Development.

 ## Technologies
 During the course, I learned and worked with the following technologies: